moskytw/mosql/README.rst

 Like it?
 --------

-It is easy to install MoSQL with pip:
+It is available on PyPI:

 ::